Lectures & Trainings Schedule of Events Teacher Certification Home

 Healing Ourselves & Others

 In traditional Chinese medicine the most effective way to insure and sustain health or to promote recovery and healing is to manage, enhance and cultivate, this vital resource.
 These ancient masters developed personal health practices called Qigong, which enhance and balance Qi within the human system.
-Although these Qigong systems are numerous and diverse, the practices can be divided into two varieties: personal practice and Qi-transmission for healing.
+Although these Qigong systems are numerous and diverse, the practices can be divided into two varieties: personal practice and Qi transmission for healing.

 Master Who Embraces Simplicity